Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Materials and Methods

-In only Epochs 2 and 3, pulsar PSR B1933+16 was observed adjacent to our observations to serve as an additional test of calibration.
-Two instances of the pulsar were observed in Epoch 2 (one adjacent to burst C2.1, and the other adjacent to burst C2.2).
-We verified our calibration and RM search methods by calibrating the test pulsar B1933+16 for Epoch 2 and Epoch 3 using the same procedures applied to the burst data.
-We measured the RM of the average pulse profile (folding the data using standard software \textsc{dspsr} at the period of the pulsar), and carried out an RM search using \textsc{rmfit} and \textsc{rm toolkit}.
+In Epochs 2 and 3 of GBT observations, PSR B1933+16 was observed adjacent to our observations to serve as an additional calibration test.
+Two instances of the pulsar were observed in Epoch 2 (one adjacent to burst C2.1 and the other adjacent to burst C2.2).
+We verified our calibration and RM search methods by calibrating the pulsar B1933+16 for Epoch 2 and Epoch 3 using the same procedures applied to the burst data.
+We measured the RM of the average pulse profile (folding the data at the period of the pulsar using the software \textsc{dspsr}\cite{dspsr+vanstraten+bailes}) and carried out an RM search using RM synthesis.